RegexSolver/regexsolver/README.md

 # RegexSolver
 [![Crates.io Version](https://img.shields.io/crates/v/regexsolver)](https://crates.io/crates/regexsolver)

-**RegexSolver** is a high-performance Rust library for building, combining, and analyzing regular expressions and finite automata.
-Ideal for constraint solvers, code or test-case generators, and any system needing rich regex or automaton operations.
+**RegexSolver** is a Rust library for building, combining, and analyzing regular expressions and finite automata.
+It is designed for constraint solvers, test generators, and other systems that need advanced regex and automaton operations.

 ## Table of Contents